rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-04-01-jetson_nano.md

 Check out the graphs (_woo hoo!_):
 ![](/assets/nano_pts.png)

-These all seem to be predominantly CPU benchmarks where the TX1 predictably bests the Nano by 10-20% oweing to its 20% higher CPU clock.
+These all seem to be predominantly CPU benchmarks where the TX1 predictably bests the Nano by 10-20% owing to its 20% higher CPU clock.

 Don't let the name "TTSIOD 3D Renderer" fool you, it's a [software renderer](https://github.com/ttsiodras/renderer) (i.e. non-hardware-accelerated; no GPUs were harmed by that test).
 Further evidenced by the "Socionext Developerbox" showing.
 Socionext isn't some new, up-and-coming GPU company, that device has a __24 core__ ARM Cortex A53 @ 1 GHz (yes, _24_- that's not a typo).